The stress response

 Date of last modification: July 27, 2020

-About the author: Dr. Murray J. McAllister is the editor at the Institute for Chronic Pain (ICP).
+About the author: Dr. Murray J. McAllister is the publisher and editor at the Institute for Chronic Pain (ICP).
 The ICP is an educational and public policy think tank.
 Our mission is to lead the field in making pain management more empirically supported and to make that empirically-supported pain management more publicly acessible.
 To achieve these ends, the ICP provides scientifically accurate information on pain that is approachable to patients and their families.